7sharp9/ReQuetzal/docs/syntax.md

 # Syntax Examples

-This document provide a list of code snippets in a structured manner in order to define/provide some basic overview of what we are aiming to create as a front-end syntax.
+This document provide a list of code snippets in a structured manner in order to provide a basic overview of the language.
 It will also display a set of features that the language will have built-in that will solve specific issues related to low-level programming requirements.

 ## Values and Variables

 The language will provide basic features found in any general-purpose languages.
 Basic value types will built-in to represent simple to express data.

-### Mutable and Immutable valuess
+### Mutable and Immutable values

 There is support for both immutable and mutable values.